7 Simple Tips & Tricks to Perfect Your One-Legged Squat with Momir Iseni

 There’s certainly no shortage of articles and videos on how to’s for one-legged squats.
-One-legged squat is a family of movements, with classic PISTOL SQUAT as the MOST BASIC.
+The one-legged squat is a family of movements, with classic PISTOL SQUAT as the MOST BASIC.

 What is a one-legged squat?